Adjective-Object/xgcm/README.md

 xgcm (Ziggy see em) is an simple tool for managing config files.

-Many tools use their own *rc files instead of reading from Xresources, environment variables, etc.
+Many tools use their own .rc files instead of reading from Xresources, environment variables, etc.
 This tool provides a simple templating language for config files